-An examination will confirm a painful arc, with provocative tests making the pain worse, however with some assistance usually the patient will have reasonable range of motion, albeit painful.
+An examination will confirm a painful arc, with provocative tests making the pain worse, however with some assistance usually the patient will have a reasonable range of motion, albeit painful.

-An ultrasound of the shoulder will usually demonstrate an inflamed tendon or bursa, but this is a common finding, and has to be matched with the examination to confirm the condition.
+An ultrasound of the shoulder will usually demonstrate an inflamed tendon or bursa, but this is a common finding and has to be matched with the examination to confirm the condition.

 If the symptoms have been present for some time, an ultrasound-guided steroid injection may treat the condition and is also useful as an improvement in pain whilst the local anaesthetic ( mixed with the corticosteroid) and placed in the region of the subacromial bursa, can confirm the diagnosis.

 Most cases of subacromial bursitis will improve with time and can be helped by avoiding the painful position (the painful arc and overhead activities).
 The patient should not be immobilised in a sling, which should not be used except for temporary episodes of severe pain.